 - Digital Commons page titles are structured to be unique across the repository as well as informative—using terms to help search engines and individuals better assess page relevance.
 (Duplicate or non-informative titles can hinder the accurate and efficient indexing of content.)

-- SEO is not a one-time upgrade.
-For every release, bepress considers enhancements to keep all Digital Commons repositories current with the evolving recommendations of major search engines.
+SEO is not a one-time upgrade.
+At every step, we consider enhancements to keep all Digital Commons repositories current with the evolving recommendations of major search engines.
 We also make an effort to ensure content is represented in regional search engines around the world.

 - Review the page title for the repository homepage and any publication homepages.
 If a title is too generic to be meaningful to search engines or potential visitors, use the Descriptive Page Title field on the Configuration screen to improve results.